-This farm program provides plenty of time for hands in the soil, physical labor, reflection and journaling, presence and breathing, and skill exploration.
-Throughout the nine weeks, we will be fostering our connection to food, learning about sustainability on a new level, and immerse in nature enjoying the emergent flow of life on a Catskill farm.
-You will be living and eating seasonally, from start to finish, learning to cooperate with the weather and seasonal harvests.
-Below are some of the many aspects of this in-depth experience.
+This farm program provides plenty of time for a taste of living off-grid in nature, reflection and journaling, presence and breathing, and skill exploration.
+Throughout the immersion, we will be fostering our connection to food, learning about sustainability on a new level, and immerse in nature enjoying the emergent flow of life on a Catskill farm.
+Below are some of the many aspects you may experience.

 Cooking and working with fire: Cooking in the outdoor woodfired bake oven and developing a relationship with fire, heat, foraged and cultivated foods, and the cultural significance of recipes.
-Learning to work with the farm crew and process food in a community setting is part of the village experience.
+Learning to work with the farm crew and process food in a community setting.

 Nature hikes and gathering wild foods: We are lucky to have 100 acres of wild forest to practice sustainable foraging methods where a large part of our diet comes from in the early months.
-The program will explore the aspects of traditional foraged foods and current trends that play a role in the overharvest of wild places.
+Some programs will explore the aspects of traditional foraged foods and current trends that play a role in the overharvest of wild places.

-Practicing presence while working with plants and animals: Spending time learning from the life around the farm is an important aspect of this program.
+Practicing presence while working with plants and animals: Spending time learning from the life around the farm is an important aspect of our immersions.

-Group dynamics and self-care: Living in a community can have its challenges and joys.
-Throughout the program, we will work to facilitate a balance of collective learnings, work, and fun activities while giving space for reflection, journaling, self-care, and creative expression.
+Throughout the immersions, we will work to facilitate a balance of collective learnings, work, and fun activities while giving space for reflection, journaling, self-care, and creative expression.

-Music and mountain culture: We will gather for weekly music nights for anyone to share songs and stories, learn about mountain music, step dance, and laugh.
+Music and mountain culture: We may gather for music nights for anyone to share songs and stories, learn about mountain music, step dance, and laugh.
 If you play an instrument or are learning to play one we encourage you to join in!

-Fiber arts: Using natural plant dyes, spinning yarn, felting, and various fiber arts: Throughout the program participants will be able to learn from harvesting the flowers for dyes, to getting to know the personality of the ewe whose wool they spin.
-Creating a final product from felting, weaving, spinning etc will be an option for those drawn to fiber arts.
+Fiber arts: Using natural plant dyes, spinning yarn, felting, and various fiber arts: Throughout some immersions, participants will be able to learn from harvesting the flowers for dyes, to getting to know the personality of the ewe whose wool they learn to spin.

-Animal relationships: You will explore farm animal husbandry, soil management, rotational grazing, hands-on shepherding, and cow management.
+Animal relationships: You may explore farm animal husbandry.
 We have Icelandic, Shetland, and Scottish Blackface ewes and will welcome Shetland lambs in the spring.
-Moving the sheep and cows, planning pasture management, and spending time with the animals by taking the cows on walks or cuddling with lambs are all part of the experience.
+Spending time with the animals by taking the cows on walks or cuddling with lambs may be part of the experience.

 Ecology: You will have the opportunity to observe the local ecology and learn to identify flora and fauna at Wild Roots Farm.